tetzank/homepage/content/posts/static-machine-code-analysis.md

 # Conclusion

-I find it very insightful to see what the CPU is actually doing with the sequence of instruction a program is made of.
+I find it very insightful to see what the CPU is actually doing with the sequence of instructions a program is made of.
-It makes only sense to do this kind of analysis for very hot inner loops where you want to squeeze some more performance out of it.
+It makes only sense to do this kind of analysis for very hot inner loops where you want to squeeze some more performance out of.
 Especially for vectorized code I usually check at least once what these tools have to say about it.

 Even if you are not aiming for top performance, it is interesting to see how it works.